-Deceased Musician Rick James accused of rape in CVA case
+Deceased musician Rick James accused of rape in CVA case

 “I did not know who Rick James was and shrugged and said I don’t know him,” the accuser wrote in her affidavit.

 “Almost immediately, Rick James was very suggestive and inappropriate towards me.
-He made made feel very uncomfortable.”
+He made me feel very uncomfortable.”

 The accuser said she went upstairs to her room, where she changed into her nightgown and laid on her bed to read.